baggepinnen/AcadosInterface.jl/README.md

 - This package commits type piracy by defining methods of Base functions, like `Base.sin(x::PyObject) = casadi.sin(x)` in order to allow CasADi to trace through Julia functions.
 - The default model name for generated code is `modelname = "model_$(randstring('a':'z', 6))"`.
 The random string is added to avoid some cache preventing you from changing solver options between runs.
 I am not yet sure why this is needed, maybe because PyCall loads some dynamic library that isn't reloaded unless Julia is restarted (or the name changes 😄)
 - We currently support quadratic costs only.
+- No testing has been done with DAEs, and since it is not tested it is not working.
+- To solve with a different initial condition `x0`, call `u0 = prob.ocp_solver.solve_for_x0(x0)` after having solved the problem once.
+This is useful for MPC.